ComunidadAylas/PackSquash/README.md

 In addition to these techniques, all files are compressed in the generated ZIP file using the Zopfli algorithm, which is a state of the art DEFLATE encoder made by Google.
 It is tuned for very high space savings at the cost of performance, but tests with ~200 files resource packs show that it is still fast enough.

+## Download
+To get PackSquash, you can build it yourself, like the CI action in this repository does.
+Alternatively, you can get a pre-built release for 64-bit Windows, Linux and macOS systems from [here](https://github.com/ComunidadAylas/PackSquash/releases/latest).

 ## Usage
 ```
 PackSquash 0.1.0